sylumer/automators/Technology/Mail Act On.md

 notetype: "technology"
 ---
 # Overview
-Mail Act On, now part of the "MailSuite 2022" plugin by SmallCubed, is a powerful email management tool designed to enhance productivity and efficiency within Apple's [[Apple Mail|Mail]] application.
+Mail Act On, now part of the "MailSuite 2022" plugin by SmallCubed, is a powerful email management tool designed to enhance productivity and efficiency within [[Apple|Apple's]] [[Apple Mail|Mail]] application.
 This plugin allows users to streamline their email workflow by providing quick and easy ways to organise, sort, and process email messages.

 # Operating Systems
 - macOS